-Service integration is ultimately about improving the way in which customer value is created and delivered.
+Service and system integration is ultimately about improving the way in which customer value is created and delivered.
 It speeds up sales, better informs marketing, reduces cost per customer acquisition, increases collaboration across teams and creates more time.

-When you create a documented strategy that acknowledges strengths and weakness across the business, then demonstrate how investing in the software connections between teams will help double-down strengths and plug the gaps in weaknesses… it quickly becomes something of strategic value to everyone.
+When you create a documented integration strategy that acknowledges strengths and weakness across the business, then demonstrate how investing in the software connections between teams will help double-down strengths and plug the gaps in weaknesses… it quickly becomes something of strategic value to everyone.